…we need new words for time because

 the old ones no longer work

-– Douglas Copeland, “We Weren’t Very Careful About What We Wished For”
+– Douglas Coupland, “We Weren’t Very Careful About What We Wished For”

 Mourning, both collectively and individually, can be experienced as transcendent.
 Inspired by what she describes as “the aesthetics and conceptual identities of post-colonial Macau, cross-generational memory, trauma, and the Taoist afterlife,” Heidi Lau creates ceramic funerary works that forge connections between the living and the dead.
 The Blue Robe is a clay chainmail version of a Han dynasty (202 BCE-220 CE) burial garment, accompanied here by three burial vessels, which in Taoist mythology, contain provisions for the dead.
 Lau’s vessels, which she conceives as containing energy, grief, or memories, bring metaphorical provisions for the living into the funerary space.
 The ceramic chainmail gown, an homage to the artist’s late mother, resembles bone fragments, each piece connected to the surrounding pieces, as Lau is connected to preceding generations of family, and to those who will follow, even as they disperse across the globe.